-While riding, keep your feet on the platform and hands on the controls at ---all times. --- A loaded truck can weigh over 4535kg (10,000 lbs).
-You can not stop or even slow it down with your foot, hand or any part of your body, no matter how slow the truck is moving.
+While riding, keep your feet on the platform and hands on the controls at all times.
+This truck weighs over 900 kg or (2,000 lbs).
+You cannot stop or even slow it with your foot, hand or any part of your body, no matter how slow the truck is moving.